dmxcody/212-spring-2019/lab-01/readme.md

 \- Slightly more complex setup

-\- Is somewhat more prone to breaking/not working

 \- Requires installation of Docker and (through Docker) the IDE.

-We recommend using the Online option, however if you think you will need to do any of your assignments (or any other C++ programming) offline, or if you want to try to create a more complex program that uses resources beyond what the online installation provides, then you may want to look into the Offline option.

 ### 1.2 Online Option - Setup

 The steps to set up the online version of CS50 IDE are as follows:

 1. If you do not already have one, [create an account at edx.org](https://courses.edx.org/register/)
-2. An activation email should be sent to the email addressed used to create your account.
+2. An activation email should be sent to the email address used to create your account.
 Activate your edX account using said activation email.
 3. Go to [cs50.io](cs50.io), make sure edX is selected in the dropdown menu, and click "Go".
 4. You should be redirected to an edX page.
 Click "Allow".
 5. You should then be redirected back to cs50.io, where the IDE will begin to load.
 Once the IDE has loaded, type "update50" into the terminal at the bottom of the screen and hit enter.